MDR Fundamentals e-learning

 This online training is designed to allow you break down the MDR regulation into 16 bitesize chunks and (at your own pace), build and enhance your existing knowledge.

 We recommend delegates undertaking the E-Learning then attend the more advanced MDR workshop where specifics can be further discussed and explained by a tutor.

 This training is useful for all staff in Medical Device and from all levels within the organization, to help them understand how compliance with the new MDR can be achieved.

 Management and Supervisors

-This course is only suitable to those working in the Medical Device industry who are currently or have future plans to work in the industry.
+This course is only suitable to those working within the Medical Device industry.

-This 16 Modules course on MDR is learner/self paced
+This 15 Modules course on MDR is learner/self-paced.

 By the end of the course participants will have gained better knowledge on the following: